 Axial Tilt Explained

 Six months later, the Earth is on the opposite side of its orbit.
 Now, the Southern Hemisphere is tilted towards the sun, experiencing summer with longer days and more direct sunlight.
-Meanwhile, the Northern Hemisphere is tilted away, resulting in winter with shorter days and less direct sunlight.
+That's why meanwhile, the Northern Hemisphere is tilted away, resulting in winter with shorter days and less direct sunlight.
 The equinoxes—vernal (spring) and autumnal (fall)—occur when the Earth’s axis is neither tilted towards nor away from the sun, resulting in roughly equal amounts of daylight and darkness in both hemispheres.

 Scientific Foundations